AlayaCare/goliac/docs/installation.md

 ## Optional: GitHub webhook

-By default Goliac works by polling the state of the teams GitHub repository (by default every 10 minutes).
+By default Goliac works by polling the state of the goliac teams GitHub repository (by default every 10 minutes).
  But you can configure a webhook to be notified of changes in your GitHub organization.

 To do so, you need to update the GitHub App configuration: